Alfredo-Vargas/ai4im/analysis/final_report.md

     - The number of not valid bins is $462$ which correspond to the $29.96$ %

 #### Goal:

+- Selecting the metric:

+    - It is important to note that in a time series problem the mean accuracy cannot be considered as a good indicator for the performance.
+The reason for this is that the datapoins are time correlated and are therefore not independent from each other.
+However, after feature engineering which allows to represent the time series problem as a classification problem with tabular data, then we at this point can consider the mean accuracy as good indicator for the performance of the algorithm **ONLY** when we have a balanced dataset!.
+We address this imbalance issue by incrementing the minority class and using the **f1 score** to estimate better the true positives, true negatives, false positives and false negatives.

 - Get at least a performance of 80% for the f1-score for both the majority class (valid bins) and minority class (not valid bins).

+- From the economical point of view of a molding injection process, not detecting the faulty pieces (**false positives**) is the one that have the most negatively impact, _both economically and to the environment_:
+    - Economically, because we are not able to efficiently use the material and resources that require to follow the quality standard of the bins.
+This is a condition before one is able to commercialize any product.
+    - Environmentally, because we waste `plastic` material whose usage we are already trying to minimize.

 ### Data preprocessing & Feature engineering